 Casual bags are smaller than carry-ons, and come in a wide variety of shapes and sizes.
 Some are designed for travel and match a full line of luggage.
 The simplest totes look like open-top shopping bags made of fabric or leather.
 Others may feature zippered, waterproof pockets, expandable bottoms, shoulder straps and compartments for electronics.
 Totes can be used as everyday bags, and may also accommodate laptops and other electronic accessories.

-Backpacks are increasingly popular, especially as day bags and carry-ons, but they're available in a vast array of sizes.
+Backpacks are increasingly popular, especially as day bags and carry-ons, and they’re available in a vast array of sizes.
 Many are convertible, with wheels and telescoping handles for urban travel.

 Garment bags enable travelers to pack their clothes on hangers, reducing wrinkles.
 They’re popular for business overnighters and weekend trips, typically hold two to four changes of clothes, and will likely have wheels for better portability.